Athma-Foundation/fap-of-love/fap-of-love.md

 5. Why are the moral police generally against?

+    Some claim that they are trying to preserve the culture.
+Some actually say they are actually trying to reduce crime agianst women by making women wear decent clothes.
+All of these arguments are bullshit.

 6. Give me some examples of moral policing in real-life.

 7. What is public display of affection?

+    Public display of affection is displaying love in public spaces.
+Public spaces are malls,
 8. Liquor is bad
 9. Legality of moral policing.